Among awards frontrunners, 'Birth of a Nation' lands surprise DGA nod

 Parker was one of the five nominated filmmakers in the outstanding directorial achievement for a first-time feature film category, the only major awards recognition "Birth of a Nation" has received so far.

-Damien Chazelle, nominated for romantic musical "La La Land," will contend alongside Barry Jenkins for his intimate drama "Moonlight," Garth Davis for adoption drama "Lion," Kenneth Lonergan for the drama "Manchester by the Sea" and Denis Villeneuve for his poetic alien film "Arrival."
+Damien Chazelle, nominated for romantic musical "La La Land," will contend alongside Barry Jenkins for his intimate drama "Moonlight," Davis' "Lion," Kenneth Lonergan for the drama "Manchester by the Sea" and Denis Villeneuve for his poetic alien film "Arrival."

 "Birth of a Nation," the Fox Searchlight film about a 19th century slave rebellion, is written, directed, produced and stars Parker, and was seen as a strong Oscar contender for its diverse cast until reports of the 1999 lawsuit, of which Parker was acquitted, surfaced last year.